JacobTutt/dual_autodiff_package/README.md

 # Dual Numbers in Dual Autodiff Package
-[**`dual_autodiff`**](https://dual-autodiff-package.readthedocs.io/en/latest/) is a Python library that enables the use of dual numbers in the aim of preforming automatic differentiation.
+[**`dual_autodiff`**](https://dual-autodiff-package.readthedocs.io/en/latest/) is a Python library that enables the use of dual numbers with the aim of preforming automatic differentiation.

 ### Recent Updates - Version v1.1.0